krivard/codalab-worksheets-wiki/Dev_Settings-and-Configuration.md

 `pip install pyodbc django-pyodbc-azure`

-The settings also need to be put unto a local.py or deploy.py settings files in codalab/codalab/settings/ with the needed settings described in codalab/codalab/settings/local_configuration_examples.py
+You will need to update either the `local.py` or `deploy.py` settings file in `codalab/codalab/settings/` using the settings described in `codalab/codalab/settings/local_examples.py` as a base for your own configuration.

-The odbc.ini freetds.conf and odbcinst.ini are generated by manage.py config_gen so that no extra odbc configuration is necessary.
-See the settings example in local_configuration_examples.py: LocalSQLAzureLinux
+The `odbc.ini`, `freetds.conf,` and `odbcinst.ini` files are generated by `manage.py config_gen` so that no extra odbc configuration is necessary.
+See the settings example in `local_examples.py`: LocalSQLAzureLinux.